A catalyst for community

 Exploring Hennepin County’s support for affordable commercial space and community institutions.

 Hennepin County has invested in transit-oriented communities (TOC) for over 20 years.
 The understanding of TOC, and what the Hennepin County program has funded has evolved over this time.
-Since 2020, the county has placed greater emphasis on supporting a range of projects that contribute to vibrant, walkable, mixed-use, and human-centered communities, including community institutions providing critical services and programming and developments that offer affordable commercial space for local small businesses.
+Since 2020, the county has placed greater emphasis on supporting a range of projects that contribute to vibrant, walkable, mixed-use, and human-centered communities.
+These projects include community institutions providing critical services and programming, and developments that offer affordable commercial space for local small businesses.

 Through the CII program, the county invested $6.88 million in 13 projects across Hennepin County, with 85% of that funding awarded to projects in communities that have historically faced disinvestment.
-Combined, the projects will include 496 affordable commercial spaces.
+Combined, the projects will include 496 affordable commercial spaces, including 13 ownership opportunities.
 Housing and Economic Development staff designed the CII program to be a flexible approach to developing affordable commercial space via business incubators, commercial ownership, land trusts, cooperatives, or lower rents.
 While the CII program was made possible through one-time pandemic recovery funding, the county will continue to prioritize investments in neighborhood-serving small business, cultural, and community assets.

-Two community-driven development projects supported by Hennepin County’s innovative CII program have broken ground in recent weeks – the Indigenous Peoples Task Force’s new arts and wellness center Mikwanedun Audisookon and Artspace’s NKB Lofts.
+Five community-driven development projects embodying these goals have broken ground in recent weeks: the Indigenous Peoples Task Force’s new arts and wellness center Mikwanedun Audisookon, Artspace’s NKB Lofts, Pillsbury Creative Commons, the Unity Project and NEON's Collective Kitchens.

 Mikwanedun Audisookon